digipres/publications/ipres/ipres-2019/papers/the-web-curator-tool-relaunch.md

   well as highlighting the latest developments the poster outlines the roadmap and community building planned for the WCT in the coming years.
 creators:
-- O’Brien, Ben
+- Ben O’Brien
-- van der Hoeven, Jeffrey
+- Jeffrey van der Hoeven
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079788/download
 grand_parent: iPRES